geshan/geshan.github.com/posts/2019-10-20-get-laravel-6-running-on-google-cloud-run-step-by-step-with-ci.md

 ## Conclusion

 There you go running a Laravel app on Google cloud run was pretty easy.
-You have even got test running on Github with Github actions.
+You have even got tests running on Github with Github actions.
 Hope it helps.
 To do a CI/CD approach you can check this [post](https://medium.com/google-cloud/simplifying-continuous-deployment-to-cloud-run-with-cloud-build-including-custom-domain-setup-ssl-22d23bed5cd6), it shows deployment using Cloud build.
-As the same container is running for local and production (Google Cloud Run) environment you don't need to learn a new framework to go Serverless.
+As the same container is running for local and production (Google Cloud Run) environments you don't need to learn a new framework to go Serverless.
 You can try [Symfony](https://geshan.com.np/blog/2019/11/how-to-run-symfony-on-google-cloud-run-with-the-demo-app-step-by-step-guide/) too on Google Cloud Run.

 > Any containerized web app can be run on Google Cloud Run, it is a great service.